Updated Record Book

 LaBeaume was runner-up in the hammer with a best toss of 170 feet, 2 inches (51.87 meters).
 The junior bested the previous best mark, achieved by Jennifer Boyman in 1997, by nearly three feet while topping her own previous best by almost seven feet.
 She also took fifth in the shot put (39-00.25/11.89) and seventh in the discus (118-04/36.06m).

-Teammate Courtney Alley (Jr., Eagle, Idaho) placed eight in the discus with a toss of 117 feet, 7 inches (35.83 meters).
+Teammate Courtney Alley (Sr., Eagle, Idaho) placed eight in the discus with a toss of 117 feet, 7 inches (35.83 meters).

-Hannah Greider (Soph., Shoreline, Wash.) recorded a personal-best time in the 5,000 meters (18:26.72), taking fifth in the event.
-Jill Boroughs (Sr., Kent, Wash.) was third in the steeplechase (11:58.16).
+Hannah Greider (Sr., Shoreline, Wash.) recorded a personal-best time in the 5,000 meters (18:26.72), taking fifth in the event.
+Jill Boroughs was third in the steeplechase (11:58.16).
 She dropped 12 seconds off her previous best time, moving up two positions in the Linfield record books to No. 8 all-time in the event.

 As a team, the Wildcats finished sixth overall with 49 points.
 Host Lewis & Clark was the highest placing team from the NWC (77) while Concordia won the meet with 101 points.